MinishLab/model2vec/README.md

 </details>

 <details>
-<summary>  Distilling with the Sentence Transformerslibrary </summary>
+<summary>  Distilling with the Sentence Transformers library </summary>
 <br>

 The following code snippet shows how to distill a model using the Sentence Transformers library.
 This is useful if you want to use the model in a Sentence Transformers pipeline.